fthaule/linux-libmtxorb/README.md

 A userspace driver for controlling Matrix Orbital character type displays (LCD/VFD w/wo keypad) in Linux through serial (UART) interface.

-The driver is designed in a modular way to be able to control multiple displays.
+The driver is designed in a modular way to be able to control multiple displays from the same codebase.

 All commands that could alter the content of the non-volatile part of the display's memory is left out.
 This is done intentionally as a precaution to eliminate the risk of memory-wear.
 That said, the function **mtxorb_write()** allows for sending raw data/custom commands to the display.
 Use with caution as you could potentially brick your display!